Why You Keep Going Back to Old Habits (And How to Stop)

 Celebrating the effort reinforces the neural pathways associated with the new habit, making it more likely to stick.

-Creating a Supportive Environment {#environment}
+Creating a Supportive Environment

-environment is set up to support your old habits, it's going to be much harder to build new
+Your environment plays a huge role in your ability to create sustainable change.
+If your environment is set up to support your old habits, it's going to be much harder to build new ones.

-ones.
 Make the new habit easy:

 • Put your workout clothes out the night before